 - 1/2 tsp. kosher salt

-- 2 oz. fresh Parmigiano-Reggiano cheese, shaved
+- 2 oz. fresh Parmigiano-Reggiano cheese, shaved or shredded

 - Cook pasta according to package directions, and let cool.